RTradeLtd/ipld-eml/README.md

 # samples

 To reliably estimate space savings, and performance there is a set of sample emails included in the repository in the `samples` directory.
 The root of the samples directory contains emails I've sent to myself as a initial test dataset, and an email I received from a newsletter.
 The `samples/generated` directory contains 5000 emails randomly generated with the `analysis` package.
+The samples contained here contain highly duplicated data.
+It is meant to showcase a best case space savings example.

-The following files are from the root of the `samples` directory:
+Overview of the various samples:

 `sample1.eml` is a basic email message with no attachments `sample2.eml` is an email message with an attachment